perrutquist/Zeros.jl/README.md

     lo::Zero
 end
 ```
-With these type definitions, functions written for `AbstractDouble` work with
-either type, and terms that are multiplied with the `.lo` field of a `Single` are automatically cancelled.
+Since the two subtypes have the same fields we can write methods for the abstract type, and they will work with either concrete type.